S. D. Jayaratne: Career

-After completing his internship at the then General Hospital Colombo (currently National Hospital of Sri Lanka) he was appointed to Kurunegala Hospital.
+After completing his internship at the then General Hospital Colombo (currently National Hospital of Sri Lanka), he was appointed to Kurunegala Hospital.
 At a later stage he was attached to Panadura Hospital too.
-Later for post graduate higher education studies, Jayaratne went to United Kingdom and after completion and upon arrival back to Sri Lanka joined North Colombo Medical College Hospital and worked as a Specialist Doctor in Ragama Hospital.
+Later for postgraduate higher education studies, Jayaratne went to United Kingdom and after completion and upon arrival back to Sri Lanka joined North Colombo Medical College Hospital and worked as a specialist doctor in Ragama Hospital.
 Later when University of Sri Jayewardenepura opened its Faculty of Medical Sciences, he joined it as a senior lecturer while doing clinical work at the Kalubowila Hospital.
-He has been a chairman of board of study in medicine of the Post graduate Institute of Medicine, University of Colombo and later as Chairperson of the Board of Management of the same Institute.
-In its jubilee year in 2017 of the Ceylon College of Physicians he was the President of the College.
-From 2019 he has been appointed as Chairman of the Sri Jayewardenepura Hospital and Postgraduate Centre as its Chairman.
+He has been a chairman of board of study in medicine of the Post graduate Institute of Medicine, University of Colombo, and later as chairperson of the board of management of the same institute.
+In its jubilee year in 2017 of the Ceylon College of Physicians, he was the president of the college.
+From 2019 he has been appointed as Chairman of the Sri Jayewardenepura Hospital and Postgraduate Centre as its chairman.